Pay a Contact

 Paym is a wider mobile payments service using mobile numbers to send money between users.

-Pay a Contact payments are sent as Faster Payments through our Internet Banking service and Mobile Banking app.
+Pay a Contact payments are sent as Faster Payments through our Mobile Banking app.

 Paym is the central database and service developed by the Payments Council and operated by Mobile Payment Service Company Limited in partnership with participating financial institutions.

-Pay a Contact payments can only be sent using Internet Banking or Mobile Banking.
+Pay a Contact payments can only be sent using Mobile Banking.
 To access this, you need to log in using your user ID, password and memorable information.
 No one will be able to access your account without this information.

 In the event of your mobile phone being lost or stolen, your contacts can still send you payments using Pay a Contact.